ebd622/java-samples/modularization/examples/07/README.md

-# Ppening for runtime while closing for compile time dependencies
+# Opening for runtime while closing for compile time dependencies
 TODO